-The first stage of labour can last for hours, so the first thing to remember is not to panic when the signs of labour start.
-Signs you are in early labour may include a combination of the following:
+So how might you know you’re in labour?
+The first stage of labour can last for hours, so remember not to panic when you begin to spot pre-labour symptoms.
+Indications may include any combination of the following:

 - A show - the plug of mucus that has been sealing your cervix comes away